greezybacon/xmlconfig/README.rst

 The goal of xmlconfig is to make difficult and complex software configurations more flexible and manageable.
 There is some expense in this added flexibility, as xml configurations can be wordier and more obscure than traditional configuration mechanisms.
+This document aims to cover the general concepts in hopes of peaking your interest.

 Documents
 =========